Zoran Tošić: CSKA Moscow

 On 15 June 2010, Tošić was signed on a five-year contract by CSKA Moscow for an undisclosed fee, believed to be in the region of £8 million.

-On 15 August 2010, he scored his first goal for CSKA in a home match against Anzhi Makhachkala in the Russian Premier League.
-Four days later, in his European debut for the Russian side, he scored two goals in a UEFA Europa League match at home to Anorthosis Famagusta of Cyprus, CSKA winning 4–0.
-On 12 December 2010, Tošić scored his first goal in a UEFA Europa League group stage game in a 5–1 victory over Lausanne.
-On 17 March 2011, Tošić scored one more goal in Europa League, in return leg of Round of 16, against Porto at Estádio do Dragão.
+On 15 August 2010, Tošić scored his first goal for CSKA in a home match against Anzhi Makhachkala in the Russian Premier League.
+Four days later, in his European debut for the Russian side, he scored two goals in a UEFA Europa League 4–0 home victory against Cypriot club Anorthosis Famagusta.
+On 12 December 2010, Tošić scored his first goal in a UEFA Europa League group stage match in a 5–1 victory against Lausanne.
+On 17 March 2011, Tošić scored one more goal in Europa League in return leg of Round of 16 against Porto at Estádio do Dragão.

-The Serbian midfielder started CSKA's match on 22 May 2011, helping the club to a 2–1 win over Alania Vladikavkaz in the 2011 Russian Cup final, before being substituted in the 83rd minute for Lithuanian defender Deividas Šemberas.
-Three days later, he netted the final goal of a 3–0 victory over Krylia Sovetov Samara after Keisuke Honda had given the visitors a 2–0 lead.
+On 22 May 2011, Tošić played as a starter for CSKA Moscow in a 2–1 victory against Alania Vladikavkaz in the 2011 Russian Cup final, only to be replaced by Lithuanian defender Deividas Šemberas in the 83rd minute.
+Three days later, he netted the final goal of a 3–0 victory against Krylia Sovetov Samara after Keisuke Honda had given the visitors a 2–0 lead.

-On 14 March 2012, Tošić scored a spectacular goal against Real Madrid at Santiago Bernabéu in 2nd leg of Round of 16 of UEFA Champions League.
+On 14 March 2012, Tošić scored a spectacular goal against Real Madrid at Santiago Bernabéu in second leg of Round of 16 of UEFA Champions League.

 Tošić opened the scoring against Spartak on 19 March 2012 as his side claimed a 2–1 victory thanks to a late Seydou Doumbia goal.
 He scored both goals on 28 April against city rivals Spartak Moscow, as CSKA again won 2–1 in front of 50,000 fans at the Luzhniki Stadium.
 He then scored two late goals against their other local rivals Lokomotiv Moscow on 2 May, propelling CSKA to a 3–1 victory on the penultimate matchday of the Championship Group of the Premier League season.

-On 2 October 2013, Tošić scored a goal and made an assist in a 3–2 home victory over Viktoria Plzeň in UEFA Champions League.
+On 2 October 2013, Tošić scored a goal and made an assist in a 3–2 home victory against Viktoria Plzeň in UEFA Champions League.
 On 23 October 2013, in next round of UCL, Tošić scored a goal against Manchester City.
-Four days later, Tošić scored a hat-trick in a 5–1 league victory for CSKA over Krasnodar.
+Four days later, Tošić scored a hat-trick in a 5–1 league victory against Krasnodar.
 Tošić scored the game's only goal as CSKA defeated rivals Lokomotiv on 15 May 2014 to secure a second successive Russian Premier League title.

 On 23 July 2014, Tošić signed a new contract with CSKA until the end of the 2016–17 season, with Tošić leaving CSKA at the end of this contract on 5 July 2017.